bensheeler/sweng-homework/README.md

-# Lincoln Investment Software Engineering Homework

-Please complete as much of the two exercises as possible in a **maximum of one hour**.
-We will be evaluating your code on correctness, completeness, and maintainability.

-The solution requires [Visual Studio 2017](https://www.visualstudio.com/downloads/) (Community Edition is free) with MS Test enabled.
-Tests have been written which you must make pass.

-When finished, please email [tplourde@lincolninvestment.com](mailto:tplourde@lincolninvestment.com) with a link to your fork of this repo with your solution.
-If you prefer not to fork, please send us a URL where we can download a zip file of your implementation.
-No email attachments or Pull Requests please.

-**Thank you for very much for taking the time to complete this homework assignment.**

 ## 1. Descriptive Statistics

  A local charity needs to analyze data about contributions.
 Write a library  which accepts a semicolon-delimited collection of human-keyed monetary contributions as a string (e.g. `“5 ; $ 123.42; $5,401.56”`) and returns three statistics about them: average, median, and range all rounded to two decimal places.